 U.S. natgas futures slide 3% as output rises, technical resistance

-July 19 (Reuters) - U.S. natural gas futures fell about 3% on Tuesday after failing to break through a key point of technical resistance as overall output continues to rise to record levels and a small and brief decline in gas flowing to liquefied natural gas (LNG) export plants.
+July 19 (Reuters) - U.S. natural gas futures fell about 3% on Tuesday after failing to break through a key point of technical resistance as overall output continues to rise to record levels and a small, brief decline in gas flowing to liquefied natural gas (LNG) export plants.

 That price decline came despite a preliminary one-day drop in output on Tuesday, a preliminary increase in LNG feed gas on Tuesday and forecasts for hotter weather and higher air conditioning demand next week than previously expected.